libktx/ktx/assets-async/README.md

 Feature | **KTX** `AssetStorage` | LibGDX `AssetManager`
 --- | --- | ---
 *Asynchronous loading* | **Supported.** Loading that can be done asynchronously is performed in the chosen coroutine context.
 Parts that require OpenGL context are performed on the main rendering thread. | **Supported.** Loading that can be performed asynchronously is done a dedicated thread, with necessary sections executed on the main rendering thread.
-*Synchronous loading* | **Limited.** A blocking coroutine can be launched to selected assets eagerly, but it cannot block the rendering thread or loader threads to work correctly. | **Limited.** `finishLoading(String fileName)` method can be used to block the thread until the asset is loaded, but since it has no effect on loading order, all _other_ assets can be loaded before the requested one.
+*Synchronous loading* | **Supported.** `loadSync` blocks the current thread until a selected asset is loaded.
+A blocking coroutine can also be launched to load selected assets eagerly, but it cannot block the rendering thread or loader threads to work correctly. | **Limited.** `finishLoading` method can be used to block the thread until the asset is loaded, but since it has no effect on loading order, it requires precise scheduling or it will block the thread until some or all unselected assets are loaded.
-*Thread safety* | **Excellent.** Forces [`ktx-async`](../async) threading model based on coroutines.
+*Thread safety* | **Excellent.** Uses [`ktx-async`](../async) threading model based on coroutines.
 Executes blocking IO operations in a separate coroutine context and - when necessary - finishes loading on the main rendering thread.
 Same asset - or assets with same dependencies - can be safely scheduled for loading by multiple coroutines concurrently.
 Multi-threaded coroutine context can be used for asynchronous loading, possibly achieving loading performance boost.
 Concurrent `AssetStorage` usage is tested extensively by unit tests. | **Good.** Achieved through synchronizing most methods, which unfortunately blocks the threads that use them.
 Thread blocking might affect application performance, especially since even the basic `get` method is synchronized.
 Some operations, such as `update` or `finishLoading`, must be called from specific threads (i.e. rendering thread).
 *Concurrency* | **Supported.** Multiple asset loading coroutines can be launched in parallel.
-Coroutine context used for asynchronous loading can have multiple threads that will be used concurrently. | **Not supported.** `update()` loads assets one by one. `AsyncExecutor` with a single thread is used internally by the `AssetManager`.
+Coroutine context used for asynchronous loading can have multiple threads that will be used concurrently. | **Limited.** `update()` loads assets one by one. `AsyncExecutor` with only a single thread is used internally by the `AssetManager`.
 To utilize multiple threads for loading, one must use multiple manager instances.
-*Loading order* | **Controlled by the user.** `AssetStorage` starts loading assets as soon as the `load` method is called, giving the user full control over the order of asset loading.
-Selected assets can be loaded one after another within a single coroutine or in parallel with multiple coroutines, depending on the need. | **Unpredictable.** If multiple assets are scheduled at once, it is difficult to reason about their loading order. `finishLoading` has no effect on loading order and instead blocks the thread until the asset is loaded.
+*Loading order* | **Controlled by the user.** With suspending `load`, synchronous `loadSync` and `Deferred`-returning `loadAsync`, the user can have full control over asset loading order.
+Selected assets can be loaded one after another within a single coroutine or in parallel with multiple coroutines, depending on the need. | **Unpredictable.** If multiple assets are scheduled at once, it is difficult to reason about their loading order. `finishLoading` has no effect on loading order and instead blocks the thread until the selected asset is loaded.
 *Exceptions* | **Customized.** All expected issues are given separate exception classes with common root type for easier handling.
 Each loading issue can be handled differently. | **Generic.** Throws either `GdxRuntimeException` or a built-in Java runtime exception.
 Specific issues are difficult to handle separately.
-*Error handling* | **Build-in language syntax.** A regular try-catch block within coroutine body can be used to handle loading errors.
+*Error handling* | **Build-in language syntax.** A regular try-catch block within coroutine body can be used to handle asynchronous loading errors.
 Provides a clean way to handle exceptions thrown by each asset separately. | **Via listener.** One can register a global error handling listener that will be notified if a loading exception is thrown.
 Flow of the application is undisturbed, which makes it difficult to handle exceptions of specific assets.
 *File name collisions* | **Multiple assets of different types can be loaded from same path.** For example, you can load both a `Texture` and a `Pixmap` from the same PNG file. | **File paths act as unique identifiers.** `AssetManager` cannot store multiple assets with the same path, even if they have different types.
-*Progress tracking* | **Limited.** Since `AssetStorage` does not force the users to schedule loading of all assets up front, it does not know the exact percent of the loaded assets.
-Progress must be tracked externally. | **Supported.** Since all loaded assets have to be scheduled up front, `AssetManager` can track total loading progress.
+*Progress tracking* | **Supported with caveats.** `AssetStorage` does not force the users to schedule loading of all assets up front.
+To get the exact percent of loaded assets, all assets must be scheduled first (e.g. with `loadAsync`). | **Supported.** Since all loaded assets have to be scheduled up front, `AssetManager` can track total loading progress.
 *Usage* | **Launch coroutine, load assets, use as soon as loaded.** Asynchronous complexity is hidden by the coroutines. | **Schedule loading, update in loop until loaded, extract from manager.** API based on polling _(are you done yet?),_ which might prove tedious during loading phase.
-Loading callbacks are available, but have obscure API and still require constant updating of the manager.
+Loading callbacks for individual assets are available, but have obscure API and still require constant updating of the manager.

 #### Usage comparison